unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for languages, see the Language page
+* If you want to see the full guidelines for languages, see the :doc: `Language </fields/language>` page
-* For more information about where to find language(s) on an object, see Where Can the Language Information be Found?
+* For more information about where to find language(s) on an object, see `Where Can the Language Information be Found? <language-sources>`
-* For additional guidelines regarding languages, see How Should the Language be Filled in?
+* For additional guidelines regarding languages, see `How Should the Language be Filled in? <language-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see `Other Examples <language-examples>`
-* For a list of useful links for languages, see the Resources section
+* For a list of useful links for languages, see the `Resources <language-resources>` section

 ####

+.. _quick-description-content:

 ********************************
 Description: Content Description